 For more information about the re-imagined Bank of Canada Museum, click here for a story published in CCN shortly after the museum re-opened.

 THE MOST COMPLETE COLLECTION OF CANADIAN CURRENCY

-“We were first called the Currency Museum because we highlighted the National Currency Collection (NCC)—an extensive international collection and the most complete collection of Canadian currency in the world.
+“We were first called the Currency Museum because we highlighted the National Currency Collection—an extensive international collection and the most complete collection of Canadian currency in the world.
 It was, and is, a public collection as well as an effective educational tool.
-Building a museum to display and interpret it seemed only natural,” writes Iddon.
-“Why we are no longer the Currency Museum is a more complicated issue.”
+Building a museum to display and interpret it seemed only natural,” said museum writer Graham Iddon in a blog post entitled “Why We are Not the Currency Museum,” published in 2016.

 “Here was an opportunity to develop an extraordinary outreach tool to help educate Canadians about what the Bank does,” writes Iddon, who suggests reading the museum’s mission statement: “To creatively bring the work of the Bank of Canada to Canadians by demystifying the Bank’s key functions and interpreting Canada’s monetary heritage; and to provide access to the National Currency Collection.”

 The Bank of Canada Museum is located beneath the plaza at the corner of Bank Street and Wellington Street in downtown Ottawa.
 The museum’s new mandate is to provide Canadians with a public space where they are encouraged to learn about the bank’s policies and functions as well as its role in guiding the Canadian economy.